Getting Started

 Configuring Environment Variables on Self-Hosted Runners

-ACTIONS_CACHE_URL: This tells your self-hosted runner where to send cache requests.
-Set this environment variable to the API_BASE_URL of your cache server with the URL_ACCESS_TOKEN as first path parameter, making sure to include a trailing slash.
+ACTIONS_RESULTS_URL: This tells your self-hosted runner where to send cache requests.
+Set this environment variable to the API_BASE_URL of your cache server, making sure to include a trailing slash.

-Make sure to add a trailing slash to the ACTIONS_CACHE_URL environment variable.
+Make sure to add a trailing slash to the ACTIONS_RESULTS_URL environment variable.

 Getting the Actions Runner to Use the Cache Server

-The default self-hosted runner overwrites the ACTIONS_CACHE_URL environment variable with the GitHub-hosted cache server URL.
+The default self-hosted runner overwrites the ACTIONS_RESULTS_URL environment variable with the GitHub-hosted cache server URL.
 To get the runner to use your self-hosted cache server, you'll need to modify the runner binary:

 Docker